 If you meet with a credit counselor and determine that a DMP is a good fit for your situation, the credit counselor will contact your creditors (like credit card issuers) to try to negotiate a more affordable payment arrangement.
 If the credit counselor is successful, you begin making a single monthly payment to the credit counseling company, which, in turn, distributes smaller payments to the creditors included in your DMP.
 In general, a DMP may help you pay off your outstanding debts in five years or less.

 Although credit counseling companies are often nonprofit organizations, their services aren’t free.
 Many credit counseling companies charge startup fees and monthly fees (often $25 to $35) when you enroll in a DMP.
-Over time, even these small fees can add up to thousands of dollars.
+Depending on how long it takes you to pay off your debt, even these small fees can add up to thousands of dollars.

 The bottom line